Buying and caring for a puppy

 Heartworm is treatable but the damage caused to the heart by the worms is not and the treatment can be dangerous.
 For this reason prevention is far better than a cure.

 Many people choose the annual injection because it takes away the stress each month.
-A second injection is given when your dog gets its annual vaccination each year.
+This is usually administered when your dog gets its annual vaccination each year.
 This prevents a heartworm infection becoming established.

-Puppies grow quickly, so they do need more than one injection in their first year of life; initially an injection is given with the second vaccination and a booster is given at 6 months old.
-After this they are due with their usual annual vaccination when they are around 15 months old.
+Puppies grow quickly, so they do need more than one injection in their first year of life; the first injection is given at 12 weeks of age and a and a booster is given when they are around 6 months old.
+After this, they given an injection with their annual vaccination each year, starting at around 15 months of age.

 Your puppy may have had a vaccination with the breeder, in which case they should have a vaccine card signed by the vet that will tell you when they are next due for a needle.
 If not please contact the clinic as soon as possible to discuss what to do next.